top of page

 BLUEBUCK

-1. The bluebuck stood 47 inches at the withers (shoulder) and weighed 250 - 400 pounds.
+1. The bluebuck, Hippotragus leucophaeus, stood 47 inches at the withers (shoulder) and weighed 250 - 400 pounds.
 2. The horn consisted of 20 rings and curved backward up to 22.2 inches.
 3. Genetic testing in 1996 seemed to indicate that the bluebuck was a distinct species from the roan antelope, but DNA testing in 2017 & 2021 showed it was most likely a sister species to the sable antelope, thus a distinct species.
 4. The bluebuck gets its name from its blue-gray coat.
 Scientists think the blue color came from dark skin covered by thinning body hair, or it was a mixture of black and yellow.
 5. It had a pale white stomach and brown forehead and was smaller with less of a mane than the roan or sable antelopes.
 6. All museum specimens are faded and lack the original blue coloring.
 In 2021, sixteen specimens of 'bluebuck' were tested and only four were found to actually be blue bucks.
 7. When Europeans arrived, the bluebuck's range was only in the Cape of Good Hope in South Africa, although cave paintings indicate its historic range was larger.
 8. It was known by many names; bluebuck, bloubok, blue antelope, blue goat, blaue Böcke, tzeiran, blaawwbok, blawebock, inputi, and its scientific name - Hippotragus leucophaeus (meaning 'horse-goat, brilliant white').
 9. They traveled in herds of up to 20 and preferred eating grass.
 10. They followed an east-west migration, calving in the rainy seasons.
 11. The native San people/Bushmen did cave paintings in the Caledon River Valley depicting six bluebucks leading a shaman to the spirit world.
 12. The Story of the Hare is a South African fable that has a bluebuck guarding the kraal (livestock pen).
 13. Jules Verne's novel, Five Weeks in a Balloon describes a bluebuck saying, "a superb animal of a pale-bluish colour shading upon the gray, but with the belly and the insides of the legs as white as the driven snow".
 14. The bluebuck was the first large African mammal to go extinct in 1800, followed by the Quagga 83 years later.

 Extinction